midani-47/Distributed_Systems_ii.O/DOCUMENTATION.md

 1. **Persistence**: The Authentication Service uses in-memory storage.
 A production system should use a persistent database.

-2. **Token Management**: The current implementation lacks comprehensive token revocation mechanisms.
+2. **Token Security**: The current implementation uses a simple custom token system.
+A production environment should use a more robust solution like JWT with signature verification.

 3. **Service Discovery**: Service endpoints are hardcoded.
 A production system should implement service discovery.